bsstttrrrr/fyp-multiclass-hatespeech-detection-DL/README.md

 ### Reference
 Davidson, T., Warmsley, D., Macy, M., & Weber, I. (2017).
 Automated Hate Speech Detection and the Problem of Offensive Language.
 ICWSM.

+Dataset is available at [Click to Redirect to Davidson's Repository](https://github.com/t-davidson/hate-speech-and-offensive-language)